-Where the width of the image is set to a fixed value, remove any height and width elements, and replace with style="max-width:100%;".
-In the above example the HTML is now as follows:
+Where the width of the image is set to a fixed value, remove those fixed height and width elements, and replace with a single style="max-width:100%;", like this...

-The effect of this change will be to scale the image up (or down) to either the maximum resolution of the image or the width of the screen, whichever comes first.
+The effect of this change will be to scale the image up (or down) to either the maximum resolution of the image or the width of the screen the image is being rendered on, whichever comes first.
 The image height will change proportionately as well.